ndkoval/ndkoval.github.io/_pages/about-me.md

 }
 </style>

 I am a research engineer at dxLab research group at Devexperts and in the second year of a master’s degree program in computer sciences at ITMO University, where I have been also teaching a course on concurrency programming.
-I am broadly interested in concurrent algorithms, their verification and practical applicable code analysis approaches.
+I am mainly interested in concurrent algorithms, their verification and practical applicable code analysis approaches.
 See my [projects](/projects), [publications](/publications) and [given talks](/talks) on this site.

 ## Research interests
 * Concurrent data structures and algorithms